 The Board has established clearly defined and well understood roles for Max Thowless-Reeves as Chairman of the Company, and Pedro Simoes as Chief Executive Officer.
 The Chairman is responsible for the leadership of the Board, ensuring its effectiveness and setting its agenda.
 Once strategic and financial objectives have been agreed by the Board, it is the Chief Executive Officer’s and Chief Financial Officer’s responsibility to ensure they are delivered upon.

 «The chairman is responsible for leadership of the Board and ensuring its effectiveness on all aspects of its role.»

 Max Thowless-Reeves was appointed Chairman of the Board in March 2019.
 He is regarded as not being independent by virtue of his own shareholding, that of the VT Vector Fund and his business connections to Richard Farmiloe, a fellow partner in Sorbus Partners LLP.
 Max has a depth of experience, details of which can be found in the Directors’ biographies in the ‘Board of Directors’ section of this website.

 «As part of their role as members of a unitary board, non-executive directors should constructively challenge and help develop proposals on strategy.»

-The Board has appointed Martin Pengelley as Senior Independent Director.
-In this role, Martin provides a sounding board for the Chairman as well as providing an additional channel of contact for shareholders, other Directors or employees, if the need arises.
+The Board has appointed Vikki Macleod as Senior Independent Director.
+In this role, Vikki provides a sounding board for the Chairman as well as providing an additional channel of contact for shareholders, other Directors or employees, if the need arises.

 In addition to matters outlined above, there is regular communication between executive and non-executive Directors, including where appropriate, updates on matters requiring attention prior to the next Board meeting.
 The non-executive Directors meet, as appropriate but no less than annually, without executive Directors being present.